 Estriol is an estrogen that can be used to treat menopausal symptoms, including vaginal dryness.
 Some herbalists and even some doctors have been known to prescribe the mixture of tri-estrogen, or tri-est, which consists of estrone, estradiol, and estriol.
-Natural progesterone creams often consist of this blend.
+Natural progesterone cream often consist of this blend.
 Several studies have shown that estriol creams can help as well as prevent such menopausal symptoms as vaginal dryness and even urinary tract infections.

 Estrogens, including estriol that is taken orally, tend to get destroyed during the digestion process, and, thus, topical applications are said to be the best form.
 Along with estriol, an increase in progesterone can also increase estrogen levels.
 Sometimes it is beneficial to use both an estriol cream as well as a progesterone cream in order to achieve true hormonal balance and eliminate vaginal dryness as well as an array of other perimenopausal and menopause symptoms.
 To learn more about vaginal dryness remedies, please feel free to peruse our site and read the articles we have posted pertaining to both perimenopause and menopause.

 Please note that it is not recommended, by leading doctors, to use Estriol Oil or creme without balancing with progesterone.
 Estriol is the safest of the E3s but one should still use balanced approaches to hormonal health.